brijeshpoojary/School_student_matching/README.md

 school_student_matching
 =======================

-Matching tool for both schools and students of different data sets
+Matching tool for both schools and students.